chrisbutulis/best-cs1230-final-project/README.md

 and checks to see if the end of the line enters into the radius.

 **Terrain generation**: The terrain is composed of different coral models sourced from the Smithsonian and loaded in from .glb files.
-It is spaced out inside of the map using a Poisson disc sampling clustering algorithm.
+It is spaced out inside of the map using a Poisson disc sampling algorithm modified for generating coral clusters.
+Models are loaded using the tinygltf libary.

 **Particle generation**: The particles spawn in using a particle generation algorithm originating at a single point in space.
 There are implementations for fireworks and geysers, and the fireworks go off